 Uber at Lisbon Airport

-At Lisbon Airport, the Uber (and Taxify, Cabify, etc) pickup area is at the departures area in Terminal 1 near the Kiss & Fly car park.
-A lot of the apps don’t actually tell you where the pickup area is, and trying to work it out on the map is very confusing.
+At Lisbon Airport, the Uber (and Bolt, Freenow, etc) pickup area is at the departures area in Terminal 1 near the Kiss & Fly car park (also known as Parque P1 Partidas).

 This is where the driver should pick you up, and most likely will.
 If you have any problems, try phoning the driver or send them a message through the app.